maefahluang-uni/99-project-mindfulhealth/README.md

 1.The user inputs their information.
 2.Check information.
 3.Confirm the information.
-   a.If correct, show the Dashboard page. b.If incorrect, allow the user to edit the information.
+   - If correct, show the Dashboard page.
+   - If incorrect, allow the user to edit the information.

 ## Dashboard
 1. The user inputs their information.
 2. Check information.
 3. Confirm the information.
-  If correct, show the Dashboard page and  If incorrect, allow the user to edit the information.
+  - If correct, show the Dashboard page.
+  -  If incorrect, allow the user to edit the information.

 ## Focus